Find an alcohol addiction treatment program that matches your goals.

 Our Alcohol Addiction Treatment Center

 During inpatient alcohol addiction treatment individuals must have completed a medical detox and live at our alcohol rehab center while participating in a recovery program.
-Learn more about our alcohol inpatient treatment program.
+Learn more about our alcohol rehab center.

 Many individuals seek continued care after residential care and enroll in intensive outpatient treatment or IOP.
 IOP is ideal for individuals who want to continue alcohol addiction treatment and need the flexibility to return to work, school, family, or sober living.
 Learn more about our alcohol intensive outpatient treatment program.

 Outpatient treatment is provided as aftercare services once an individual has completed alcohol rehab.
 Individual and group therapy will be provided based on an individual’s ongoing needs.
 Learn more about our alcohol rehab aftercare treatment program.